Buying a new home is a confusing time. We asked our content writer, Carys to share her experience

 Over the next few weeks, we’ll be speaking to prospective buyers or people who’ve recently completed and are settling into their new home.

-This week we caught up with Carys King, a 27-year-old content writer, who’s just signed the contract on her first home.
+This week we caught up with Carys King, a 27-year-old content writer at Admiral, who’s just signed the contract on her first home.

 Carys and her fiancé, Ben, 31, have been saving a 10% deposit on their first home, and after a year of living with her parents, they’ve just completed the sale.